SnezhanaZdravkova/Boutique-Snow-White/README.md

     'Expires': 'Thu, 31 Dec 2099 20:00:00 GMT',
     'CacheControl': 'max-age=94608000',
 }
-> Go to S3, go to your bucket and click 'Create folder'.
+- Go to S3, go to your bucket and click 'Create folder'.
 Name the folder 'media' and click 'Save'.
 - Inside the folder, click 'Upload', 'Add files', and then select all the images that you are using for your site.
 - Then under 'Permissions' select the option 'Grant public-read access' and click upload.
 Your static files and media files should be automatically linked from django to your S3 bucket.

 ## Deploy
-> NB: Ensure in Django settings, DEBUG is False
+- NB: Ensure in Django settings, DEBUG is False
-> Go to the deploy tab on Heroku and connect to GitHub, then to the required repository.
+- Go to the deploy tab on Heroku and connect to GitHub, then to the required repository.
-> Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
+- Scroll to the bottom of the deploy page and either click Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
 Manually deployed branches will need re-deploying each time the repo is updated.
-> Click View to view the deployed site.
+- Click View to view the deployed site.
 The site is now live and operational.

-## Languages
-- HTML
-- CSS
-- PYTHON
-- JavaScript
-- Frameworks - Libraries - Programs Used
-- Django: Main python framework used in the development of this project
-- Django-allauth: authentication library used to create the user accounts
-- ElephentSQL was used as the database for this project
-- Heroku - was used as the cloud based platform to deploy the site on
-- Chrome Dev Tools - Used for overall development and tweaking, including testing responsiveness and performance
-- Font Awesome - Used for icons
-- GitHub - Used for version control and agile tool
-- Google Fonts - Used to import and alter fonts on the page
-- W3C - Used for HTML & CSS Validation
-- PEP8 Online - used to validate all the Python code
-- Crispy Forms used to manage Django Forms
-- AWS: the image hosting service used to upload images
-- Bootstrap 4: CSS Framework for developing responsiveness and styling

 ## Credits
 >-  Code Institute - 'Boutique Ado' project helped me with product details page and pagination